dhoyle/splicedocs-jekyll/pages/DBaaS/Intro.DBaaSOnly.md

 documentation for our <span class="ConsoleLink">Managed Database Service in the Cloud</span>, which includes Release {{ site.build_version }} of the Splice Machine Database.

-## Getting Started With our Database Service
+## Getting Started With Our Database Service

 Getting started with our database is as simple as can be; just follow these steps, and you can be up and running in less than an hour: